 The other charges accuse the utility of failing to act on threats in its pipeline system even after the problems were identified by its own inspectors.
 The indictment charges PG&E with keeping shoddy records, failing to identify safety threats and failing to act when threats were found.

-NTSB investigators later found that PG&E had inaccurate records on its more than 6,000 miles of gas transmission lines, and that as a result hadn't tested for the defective seam weld that ruptured a pipeline and ignited the fireball that leveled several blocks and left eight people dead in San Bruno.
+Investigators found that PG&E had inaccurate records on its more than 6,000 miles of gas transmission lines, and that as a result hadn't tested for the defective seam weld that ruptured a pipeline and ignited a fireball.

 No employees or executives have been charged in the San Bruno disaster.
 Prosecutors could still file another indictment charging individuals.

 The utility announced in June that it was expecting the new indictment.
 PG&E spokesman Greg Snapper said company officials had not yet seen it.